 Being a guest on a podcast is an excellent opportunity to place your brand in front of new audiences.
-It builds your network and allows you to lend a voice to your expertise.
+It builds your network and allows you to lend a voice to your thought leadership and expertise.

 As a podcast host myself, I’m constantly baffled at how little promotion the guests on my show do of their own appearances.
 While I understand the battle it takes to reject the idea of being “arrogant” or “self-promotional” – if positioned correctly, the guest podcast interview is less about YOU and YOUR COMPANY and more about the content you have to share!
 This is an excellent example from one of our favorite podcasts called "Build a Better Agency" with Drew McClellan - this episode is packed with knowledge bombs!

 Being a guest on a podcast, regardless of the size of the podcast or the audience, is about sharing information that would be valuable, that enables the listener to take action or think differently as a result of your information.

 When you connect emotionally with the podcast listener, you then have permission to say who you are and what makes you special.
 And that’s a green light to invite them to connect with you.

 So, assuming your interview is sharing content that has value, let’s talk about the ways you can get more mileage out of your podcast interview!

 7 Ways to Promote Your Podcast Interview (as a Guest)

 This one should come as a no-brainer, but it takes some strategic planning and execution.